Baking a Static Site from Wagtail CMS

 Congratulations

-Now stop fiddling with your blog framework and write some content!
+Now stop fiddling with your blog and write something!